-In the wake of the BYOD (bring your own device) movement, Gartner has had a lot to say about containerization.
+In the wake of the BYOD (bring your own device) movement, Gartner has had a lot to say about app containerization.
 The research firm listed it as one of the seven key components to look for in an enterprise mobility management solution, and since then we’ve been fielding a lot of questions about what it is and how it works.

 What is app containerization?

 When employees use their personal mobile devices for business purposes, enterprise apps and data become vulnerable if the right management policies are not in place.
-The aim of containerization is to separate personal and corporate data through a series of technological features.
+The aim of app containerization is to separate personal and corporate data through a series of technological features.
 This can include things such as; encryption, authentication, and other measures to protect from data leakage.

-By making applications members of a container, corporate information can be protected in cases where the employee loses the device, cuts ties with the company, or in any number of other scenarios.
+By creating an app container, corporate information can be protected in cases where the employee loses the device, cuts ties with the company, or in any number of other scenarios.
 Some argue that this makes it easier to enforce mobile application security policies.

 This approach, however, is not without its pitfalls, specifically when it comes to usability.
-Requiring users to switch in and out of a container between work and personal use is cumbersome, frustrating and generally leads to user abandonment and work-arounds.
+Requiring users to switch in and out of an app container between work and personal use is cumbersome, frustrating and generally leads to user abandonment and work-arounds.
 Device-implemented containerization can adversely affect performance, battery life, and the UX.
 Furthermore, it offers little protection from rooted or jailbroken devices.
 Then there are the problems that arise from enforcing policies on a device that is owned by the user, not the organization.
 Apps can also require additional work from developers to prepare them to work within a device-implemented container.

 Where app wrapping fits in